theTrueMikeBrown/SimpleIdentityServerDoc/docs/getting-started.rst

 Add permission
 --------------

-Browse the `URL`_ and submit the following credentials in the login page.
+Browse the `URL`_ and submit the following credentials.
 If they are correct then you'll see more options in the left panel::

    Login: administrator